List of Planetariums | | | Home | | |

 Beck and Schaffer also did the sound effects from the old radio show "The Shadow"

-Music'."
+which aired from 1937 - 1954.
 (Note: The webmaster very much appreciates additional useful

 information such as the entries contributed in the